What is Hyo Jeong Culture?

 Hyo Jeong is a Korean word combining two ideas: "Hyo" = filial and "Jeong" = heart.
 Combined "Hyo Jeong" means "Culture of Filial Piety," or creating a culture of heart that reflects the love of a child toward his/her parents.
 The love and dedication we have for God, our heavenly parent, is first learned in our families through the love toward our own parents who have sacrificed everything for us.
 This heart delivered through the arts, has the power to revolutionize our culture that’s often self-centered (a Unificationist school of thought).

-Rev. Sun Myung Moon and Dr. Hak Ja Han Moon, True Parents and founder of the Family Federation for World Peace and Unification (FFWPU) movement, have dedicated their entire lives toward God's hope and dream to be reunited with his children.
-They want to cultivate musicians and artists of the FFWPU community in order to accomplish this cultural revolution.
+Rev. Sun Myung Moon and Dr. Hak Ja Han Moon (aka.
+Father and Mother Moon or True Parents), founders of the Family Federation for World Peace and Unification (FFWPU) movement, have dedicated their lives to fulfill God's hope and dream to be reunited with his children.
+They want to cultivate musicians and artists to accomplish this cultural revolution.

 Therefore, the Department of Hyo Jeong Arts and Culture is identifying and promoting talented singers, musicians, composers, dancers, actors, film-makers, painters, writers, poets, etc. in the hopes of sharing True Parent's vision of the Hyo Jeong Culture with the world and inspiring fellow artists to contribute to creating a Culture of Filial Piety.